 Practical information

-Address: SCO No. 6, 1st Floor, Huda Complex, opposite Siddheshwar Chowk, Sector 11, Gurugram
+- Address: SCO No. 6, 1st Floor, Huda Complex, opposite Siddheshwar Chowk, Sector 11, Gurugram

-Price range: ₹200–1,200 per person depending on buffet selection
+- Price range: ₹200–₹1,200 per person (depends on buffet)

-Best time to visit: Dinner hours for the fullest spread
+- Best time to visit: Dinner hours

-Phone: 098111 09945
+- Phone: 098111 09945

 Who should visit